mlavi/hugo/content/post/devops_demystified.md

 - 2015-11-17: presented at [AWS Bay Area Meetup](http://www.meetup.com/awsgurus/events/226547082/)
     - Typical Meetup attrition: 75 registered, 25+ attended.
     - DevOps definition suggestions:
         - Change "remove friction" to "enable collaboration."
-I feel that is nearly the flip side of the same coin, but it does not recurse.
+I feel that is nearly the flip side of the same coin, but it does not allow recursion.
         - Drop the word "value."
 I considered this, but does the definition become too abstract?
 I feel value yields the properties of something tangible and measurable.
     - Tweets ensued: